-Federally, since 2012, the AFP has responsibility for most confiscation proceedings, both conviction and non-conviction based.
+Federally, since 2012, the AFP has responsibility for most confiscation proceedings, both conviction and non-conviction based, and leads the Criminal Assets Confiscation Taskforce (CACT).
+The CACT targets the proceeds and instruments of serious and organised crime in both Australia and overseas.
 The CDPP only retains responsibility for conviction-based confiscation where no restraining order is necessary to preserve the property.